dprejs/dprejs/README.md

 - Completed the full time immersive program at [Hack Reactor](https://www.hackreactor.com/coding-bootcamp?gclid=CjwKCAjwuvmHBhAxEiwAWAYj-GAGxDfcp29hdLplIaXfBrrLL-noZV7WkwMzGgZ54yDuHydiM9izaxoCWAoQAvD_BwE)
 - I managed a restaurant for about five years before switching to tech
 - I am an avid mountain biker
+- Was voted 'most tenacious by my peers at Hack Reactor'

 ---